-The limit does not apply to non-elective employer contributions to the health FSA (such as matching contributions or flex credits), though employer contributions that employees may elect to receive in cash or as a taxable benefit will count toward the limit.
-Other ACA requirements may impact or limit the total amount that may be contributed to a health FSA, but non-elective employer contributions generally do not reduce the health FSA limit for the employee.
+The limit does not apply to nonelective employer contributions to the health FSA (such as matching contributions or flex credits), though employer contributions that employees may elect to receive in cash or as a taxable benefit will count toward the limit.
+Other ACA requirements may impact or limit the total amount that may be contributed to a health FSA, but nonelective employer contributions generally do not reduce the health FSA limit for the employee.
 Additionally, the health FSA limit does not impact contributions under other employer-provided coverage.
 For example, employee salary reduction contributions to an FSA for dependent care or adoption care assistance are not affected by the health FSA limit.

-Update your health FSA's contribution limit: $\square$ Work with your advisors to monitor IRS guidance on the health FSA limit for 2021. ☐ Once the 2021 health FSA limit is announced, confirm that your health FSA will not allow employees to make pre-tax contributions in excess of the limit for the 2021 plan year. $\Box$ If the 2021 limit is announced too late for your open enrollment, you can use the 2020 limit to ensure compliance. $\square$ Communicate the health FSA limit to employees as part of the open enrollment process.
+Update your health FSA's contribution limit:

+- Confirm that your health FSA will not allow employees to make pre-tax contributions in excess of \$2,850 for the 2022 plan year. - Communicate the health FSA limit to employees as part of the open enrollment process.

-Summary of Benefits and Coverage (SBC)
+Summary of Benefits and Coverage

-Health plans and health insurance issuers must provide an SBC to applicants and enrollees to help them understand their coverage and make coverage decisions.
-Plans and issuers must provide the SBC to participants and beneficiaries who enroll or re-enroll during an open enrollment period, as well as to participants and beneficiaries who enroll other than through an open enrollment period (including individuals who are newly eligible for coverage and special enrollees).
+Health plans and health insurance issuers must provide a summary of benefits and coverage (SBC) to applicants and enrollees to help them understand their coverage and make coverage decisions.
+Plans and issuers must provide the SBC to participants and beneficiaries who enroll or reenroll during an open enrollment period, as well as to participants and beneficiaries who enroll other than through an open enrollment period (including individuals who are newly eligible for coverage and special enrollees).

 The SBC must follow strict formatting requirements.
 The Departments of Health and Human Services, Labor and the Treasury (Departments) provided templates and related materials, including instructions and a uniform glossary of coverage terms, for use by plans and issuers.
 On Nov.
 8, 2019, the Departments issued an updated template and related materials for the SBC.
 These materials are required to be used for plan years beginning on or after Jan.
 1, 2021.
-This means that the updated template must be used for the 2021 plan year's open enrollment period.
+This means that the updated template must be used for the 2022 plan year's open enrollment period.

-Provide the appropriate SBC template: $\Box$ For self-funded plans, the plan administrator is responsible for creating and providing the SBC. ☐ For insured plans, the issuer is required to provide the SBC to the plan sponsor.
+Provide the appropriate SBC template:

+- For self-funded plans, the plan administrator is responsible for creating and providing the SBC. - For insured plans, the issuer is required to provide the SBC to the plan sponsor.
 Both the plan and the issuer are obligated to provide the SBC, although this obligation is satisfied for both parties if either one provides the SBC.
 If you have an insured plan, confirm whether your health insurance issuer will assume responsibility for providing the SBCs.